Leifr22/e-store/README.md

 - Category management: Organize products into categories for easier navigation.
 - API documentation: Automatically generated and interactive API docs provided by FastAPI.
 - Database migrations: Ensure your database schema is up-to-date by applying migrations.
+- Logging: Application logs are generated for better monitoring and debugging.
+- Celery with Redis: Asynchronous task processing using Celery and Redis.

 ## Features